 “Space for our Planet” exhibition was inaugurated at the Esplanade of the European Parliament on 28 September, 2021.

-‘Space4OurPlanet’ examines the key role of space technologies in the transition towards a sustainable planet while also showing how younger generations are empowered and involved in this transition.
-The exhibition will encompass the portraits of 17 ‘actors of change’ throughout the world: each portrait encapsulates one of the UN’s Sustainable Development Goals (SDG) and will demonstrate how space technologies can be used as a solution to all the topics covered by the UN’s Sustainable Development Goals.
+Space For Our Planet examines the key role of space technologies in the transition towards a sustainable planet while also showing how younger generations are empowered and involved in this transition.
+The exhibition encompasses the portraits of 17 ‘actors of change’ throughout the world: each portrait encapsulates one of the UN’s Sustainable Development Goals (SDG) and demonstrates how space technologies can be used as a solution to all the topics covered by the UN’s Sustainable Development Goals.

-Space for our Planet is a travelling exhibition that will move from Brussels and Paris this autumn:
+Space for our Planet is a travelling exhibition that will move around the world in the coming years:

 The exhibition is produced by TIMKAT under the patronage of UNOOSA, the United Nations Office for Outer Space Affairs, with the support of the European Commission – Directorate General for Industry, Defence and Space – DG DEFIS, the European Space Agency – ESA, the Centre national d’études spatiales – CNES, NEREUS, the network of European space regions, and the Canadian association G. I.V.E (Global Initiative & Vision for Education).